Gravitational waves from inflation with antisymmetric tensor field: Tensor Perturbation

 This expression for $\phi^2 $ in Eq. (\ref{tpa4}), is obtained from Eq. (\ref{bc4}) and Eq. (\ref{bc5}) where we neglect the $\ddot{\phi}$ and $\dot{\phi}^2$ term along with the nonlinear terms of slow roll parameter.
 As the field is rolling slowly over the potential, this approximation is valid.
 In this approximation we obtain

 As the value of $ \epsilon $ varies between 0 to 1, in order to keep $\Omega_k $ always positive we need to have

-where we have taken the value of $\epsilon $ to be it's maximum i.e unity.
-In the figure, it is shown that in the first quadrant of the $(\xi , \zeta)$ parameter plane, the constraints for stable de-Sitter solution fits well into the requirement for removing ghost instability.
+where we have taken the value of $\epsilon $ to be its maximum i.e unity.
+In Fig. \ref{fig3}, it is shown that in the first quadrant of the $(\xi , \zeta)$ parameter plane, the constraints for stable de-Sitter solution fits well into the requirement for removing ghost instability.